Lake Chelan

 FAQs

-Q. Where is Lake Chelan located?/What city is Lake Chelan in?/What towns are near Lake Chelan?
+Q. Where is Lake Chelan located?/What city is Lake Chelan in?

 A. Lake Chelan is located in north-central Washington state, in Chelan County.
 It lies within the Cascade Range, about 180 miles east of Seattle.
 The lake stretches from the town of Chelan at its southeastern end to the remote community of Stehekin at its northwestern end.
 This scenic area is characterized by its clear waters, mountainous surroundings, and diverse recreational opportunities.